Fesouille/MeteoApp/README.md

 	* [Weather API](https://openweathermap.org/api): to retrieve weather forecasts.
 	* Mockup with [Figma](https://www.figma.com/file/BbhLVl89FcFxnEIHAw5wmN/Meteo?node-id=0%3A1).
 	* Bonus:
 		* based on the temperature and the sky state (Clear, Rain or Clouds), the app gives some tips of things to do with an appropriate icon.
-In addition, the background of the app displays an image corresping to the current weather.
+In addition, the background of the app displays an image corresponding to the current weather.
 		* button to select the temperature type (you can choose between C° and F°).

 * Try it out! :